 Many will make the argument that warranties are irrelevant if the product is built well enough.
 While that’s objectively true, a long warranty shows that the manufacturer has full faith in its product.

 Hopefully, you’ll never need it, but it serves as a seal of confidence from the very people who made the product at the very least.
-That’s where the Canadian-made Apollo comes in with its 24-month warranty that remains uncontested in the e-scooter space.
+That’s where the Canadian-made Apollo comes in with its 24-month warranty that remains uncontested in the electric scooter space.

 With a peak power output of 2400W, this scooter packs some serious punch which is plenty to carry a heavy adult uphill.
-It manages to max the Wolf Warrior 11’s maximum load of 330 lbs (150 kg) while being over 30% cheaper.
+It manages to max this scooter's maximum load of 330 lbs (150 kg) while being over 30% cheaper.

 The scooter also has a “Ludicrous” version that’s… wait for it… more expensive than the Wolf.
 It packs a punch with 3200W across its dual-motor setup but we didn’t include it on this list as its Kaabo competitor offered more bang for your buck in terms of the cost-power ratio.

 Its battery life isn’t groundbreaking, but 56 miles is still perfectly acceptable and leaves enough margin for the faster drain rate that heavy riders will experience.
 We’d highly recommend buying the fast charger since the standard unit would take a sluggish 12 hours.

 We just wish that an electric scooter literally named after the Greek god of the sun was solar-powered.
 If you want to learn more about how the solar power industry is seeping into the world of electric scooters, then check out this article.

 Best for: Riders who want an extremely capable ride with a market-leading warranty and fast charging options.
 The price tag follows though.